sketchplugins/plugin-directory/README.md

 - [Perfecto-](https://github.com/pranusarna94/perfecto-), by Pranu Sarna: A sketch plugin to round off all sub-pixel layers at once
 - [Draw and Render](https://github.com/nichenqin/draw-and-render-sketch-plugin), by nichenqin: A plugin to render canvas to sketch
 - [Golden Ratio Line Height](https://github.com/lorenzwoehr/golden-ratio-line-height-sketch-plugin), by Lorenz Wöhr: Optimize your typography based on font size, line-height and width.
-- [Sketch Search Everywhere](https://github.com/mrpeak/sketch-search-everywhere), by 捻捻转儿: Search layer and select it, by matching textValue, name or ObjectID.
-- [BaseAlign](https://github.com/abynim/basealign), by Aby Nimbalkar: A Sketch Plugin to align Text Layers by their baselines
-- [nudgefromrtl](https://github.com/KevinGutowski/NudgeRTL), by Kevin Gutowski: Quickly resize a layer horizontally from right to left with keyboard shortcuts
-- [Wanderer](https://github.com/turbobabr/sketch-wanderer), by Andrey Shakhmin: Frictionless, Finder like navigation in layer list by using beloved arrow keys and simple shortcuts.
-- [Bacon Ipsum](https://github.com/zcallan/sketch-bacon-ipsum), by zcallan: A simple & easy Bacon Ipsum text generator for Sketch.